Fullaxx/microraids/CREATE_EXAMPLE.md

 ```

 ## Log File
-After creattion there will be a log file for your microraid: ${NAME}.log `cat mynewraid.log`
+After creation there will be a log file for your microraid: ${NAME}.log `cat mynewraid.log` \
+At the end of the log you will find hints to help optimize your filesystem. \
+Stride and stripe width are calculated based on raid chunk size and number of data-bearing images. \
+If you chose raid1, you will not find hints.
+Strides and stripe widths are irrelevant on raid1.
 ```bash
 cat mynewraid.log
 ./mr_create.sh mnt_locations.map mynewraid 6 8 256 12000000